awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 + **Impact: **You cannot use AES\-GCM to encrypt data larger than 16,000 bytes\.
 + **Workaround: ** You can use an alternative mechanism, such as AES\-CBC, or you can divide your data into pieces and encrypt each piece individually\.
 If you divide the data, you must manage the divided ciphertext and its decryption\.
 Because FIPS requires that the initialization vector \(IV\) for AES\-GCM be generated on the HSM, the IV for each AES\-GCM\-encrypted piece of data will be different\.
 + **Resolution status: **We are fixing the SDK to fail explicitly if the data buffer is too large\.
 We are evaluating alternatives that support larger buffers without relying on multi\-part encryption\.
 Updates will be announced in the AWS CloudHSM forum and on the version history page\.

+**Issue: **Elliptic\-curve Diffie\-Hellman \(ECDH\) key derivation is executed partially within the HSM\.
+Your EC private key remains within the HSM at all times, but the key derivation process is performed in multiple steps\.
+As a result, intermediate results from each step are available on the client\.
+An ECDH key derivation sample is available in the [Java code samples](java-samples.md)\.
++ **Impact: **Software version 3\.0 adds ECDH functionality to the JCE\.
+When you use the CKM\_ECDH1\_DERIVE mechanism to derive the key, it is first available on the client and is then imported into the HSM\.
+A key handle is then returned to your application\.
++ **Workaround: **If you are implementing SSL/TLS Offload in AWS CloudHSM, this limitation may not be an issue\.
+If your application requires your key to remain within an FIPS boundary at all times, consider using an alternative protocol that does not rely on ECDH key derivation\.
++ **Resolution status: **We are developing the option to perform ECDH key derivation entirely within the HSM\.
+When available, we'll announce the updated implementation on the version history page\.

 ## Known Issues for the OpenSSL SDK<a name="ki-openssl-sdk"></a>